 Most people in the UK have an Apple account.
 Whether it was used for an iPhone, an iPad, a MacBook, or simply for downloading the occasional app, that account will hold photos, messages, contacts, device backups, and in many cases an ongoing iCloud subscription.
 Sorting out that account after a bereavement is different from dealing with most other companies.
 Apple’s digital content rules, the Activation Lock that can render devices unusable, and the Digital Legacy feature – a tool that can make everything dramatically simpler or, if it was never set up, leave your family with a much harder path – all make this one of the more complex accounts to handle.

-This guide covers every aspect: what to do if Digital Legacy was set up, what to do if it wasn’t, what happens to subscriptions and purchased content, how to deal with locked devices, and what to watch out for along the way.
+This guide covers every aspect: what to do if Digital Legacy was set up, what to do if it wasn’t, the two-factor authentication problem that blocks most executors, how to deal with locked devices, what happens to subscriptions and purchased content, Apple Pay, AppleCare+, Family Sharing, and what to watch out for along the way.

 Quick reference: